Luos-io/Documentation/src/pages/software/services_list/gate.md

 ## ROS topics

-The gate has no topic but all topics names of all containers are prefixed with the name given to the broker associated to this gate at runtime.
+The gate has no topic but all topics names of all services are prefixed with the name given to the broker associated to this gate at runtime.
 Default is `luos_broker` but can be changed by passing an argument to the launchfile, e.g.: `ros2 launch luos_interface broker.launch.py name:=luos_broker_2`.
 This name must be unique to prevent conflicts.